RedTeamSubnet/humanize_behaviour/README.md

-# Humanize Behaviour v2 Challenge
+# Humanize Behaviour v3 Challenge

-The **Humanize Behaviour v2** is designed to test the ability of a bot script to mimic human interaction with a Web UI form.
+The **Humanize Behaviour v3** is improved version of **Humanize Behaviour v2** designed to test the ability of a bot script to mimic human interaction with a Web UI form but now it has a new check which will compare the movement of a bot script in different sessions to see if the movements are dynamic.
 The challenge measures how well the bot script can interact with the form and submit the required information.

 ## ✨ Features